Importing drugs conspiracy

 XX was charged by Australian Federal Police (AFP) in connection with a conspiracy to import and possess 35kg of the prohibited drug, cocaine.
 The shipment had been imported by a drug syndicate from Mexico and was secreted inside a shipping container.

 The prosecution alleged that XX had knowledge of the contents of the drugs inside the container and conspired with his co-accused to access and possess the cocaine.
-XX maintained that he had no such knowledge, and was a legitimate self-employed professional who was unwittingly caught up in the illegal activities of his client and others.
+XX maintained that he had no such knowledge, and was a legitimate self-employed professional.
+He said that he was unwittingly caught up in the illegal activities of his client and others.

-After a jury trial, lasting 10 weeks in duration, wherein a very large number of witnesses were called and ultimately XX gave evidence in his own defence, a District Court jury acquitted XX of the conspiracy charge after a relatively short period of deliberation.
+The charges led to a jury trial, lasting 10 weeks in duration, wherein a very large number of witnesses testified.
+In fact, XX gave evidence in his own defence.
+Ultimately, a District Court jury acquitted XX of the conspiracy charge after a relatively short period of deliberation.

 However, XX’s co-accused found themselves with convictions and sentences of very lengthy periods of imprisonment.

 If you face drug importation charges, contact us immediately.
 These are very serious charges that can lead to long prison terms.